 Under Ellerth and Faragher, an employer is absolutely liable for any harassment which results in a "tangible employment action" (defined to include "hiring, firing, failing to promote, reassignment with significantly different responsibilities, or a decision causing a significant change in benefits") regardless of its policies or remedial efforts.
 When there is no tangible employment action, the employer becomes vicariously liable for the actions of its supervisors, but can prevail on an affirmative defense by showing (a) "that it exercised reasonable care to prevent and correct promptly any sexually harassing behavior" and (b) that the plaintiff "unreasonably failed to take advantage of any preventative or corrective opportunities provided by the employer to avoid harm otherwise."

 Every employer should have a written internal complaint procedure such as a harassment policy which contains a complaint procedure designed to encourage victims of harassment to come forward.
 Obviously, complaints made pursuant to the complaint procedure must be investigated.
 However, informal reports of harassment or indications from an aggrieved or third person that inappropriate conduct is occurring must be investigated, even if the term "harassment" is not used.
-Further, an employer's obligation to investigate is triggered by a supervisor's observations of inappropriate comments or conduct, general office knowledge of harassing behavior, and requests that inappropriate conduct cease.
+Further, an employer may be held to have had “constructive knowledge’ of the harassment if it is so pervasive that an employer “should have known of it.”
+Thus, an employer's obligation to investigate is triggered by a supervisor's observations of inappropriate comments or conduct, general office knowledge of harassing behavior, and requests that inappropriate conduct cease.

 In most cases the employer has a duty to investigate instances of harassment even where the alleged victim does not request or consent to the investigation.
 At a minimum, an employer should continue to monitor the situation by checking with the victim of the alleged harassment to determine whether or not the conduct has ceased and whether the victim still stands by the request not to take action.